steve-mcintyre/shim-review/README.md

 CVE-2020-14308, CVE-2020-14309, CVE-2020-14310, CVE-2020-14311

 For the other two CVEs listed here:
-* CVE-2020-15705 does not affect our codebase due to other patches.
+* CVE-2020-15705 does not affect our codebase due to other patches (as explained back in the boothole days).
 * We don't use the shim_lock module, so CVE-2021-3418 does not apply to us.